aws-robotics/tts-ros2/README.md

 This node will require the following AWS account IAM role permissions:
 - `polly:SynthesizeSpeech`

-### Dependencies
-In order to use the Text-To-Speech node with ROS kinetic you must update the version of boto3 that is installed on your system to at least version 1.9.0.
-You can do this by running the command:

-        pip3 install -U boto3

-This step is required before the node will work properly because the version of boto3 is not new enough for the features required by this node.

 ### Binaries
 On Ubuntu you can install the latest version of this package using the following command